Parisian fashion houses make a timid return to the catwalks | ExBulletin

 Another big absentee from Paris this week is Hedi Slimane, head designer at Céline.

-Even before the coronavirus pandemic, he declared the fashion calendar “obsolete”, telling Le Monde: “These days, creating a sense of event and scarcity seems more essential than compulsory exercise at a fixed time. “.
+Even before the COVID-19 pandemic, he had declared the fashion calendar “obsolete”, telling Le Monde: “These days, creating a sense of event and scarcity seems more essential than a compulsory exercise to fixed time “.

 His last two collections for men and women, in February and April, were presented through poetic short films set in castles.